bludit/documentation-english/developers/categories/index.md

         // Category key
         $categoryKey = 'example';

-        // Get the fields of the category
+	// The category is an Category-Object
         $category = getCategory($categoryKey);

         // Print the category name